Korea Strait

-The Korea Strait is a sea passage in East Asia between Korea and Japan, connecting the East China Sea, the Yellow Sea and the Sea of Japan in the northwest Pacific Ocean.
-The strait is split by the Tsushima Island into the Western Channel and the Tsushima Strait or Eastern Channel.
-It is economically important, as many shipping lanes pass through the strait, and both Japan and Korea permit free passage through it.
+The Korea Strait is a sea passage in East Asia between the Korean Peninsula and Japan.
+It connects the East China Sea, the Yellow Sea and the Sea of Japan in the northwest Pacific Ocean.
+The strait is split by Tsushima Island into two parts: the Western Channel, and the Tsushima Strait or Eastern Channel.
+It is economically important, as many shipping lanes pass through the strait, and both Japan and South Korea allow free passage through it.

 In ancient times, both Buddhism and Mongol invaders passed over the strait to reach Japan.
-More recently, it was the site of the Battle of Korea Strait in the Korean War.
+More recently, it was the site of the 1950 Battle of Korea Strait during the Korean War.
 A tunnel running underneath the strait connecting Japan and Korea, the Japan–Korea Undersea Tunnel, has been proposed to connect the two countries.

 Geography

 To the north, the Korea Strait is bounded by the southern coast of the Korean Peninsula.
 And to the south, it by the southwestern Japanese islands of Kyūshū and Honshū.
 It is about 200 km wide and averages about 90 to 100 meters (300 ft) deep.

 Tsushima Island divides the Korea Strait into the western channel and the Tsushima Strait.
 The western channel is deeper (up to 227 meters) and narrower than the Tsushima Strait.